pganuysh/Modern-JS/Part 2/README.md

 ```
 Create [webpack.config.js](./calendar/webpack.config.js) file
 # React
-It is JavaScript framework for building user interfaces.
+It is JavaScript library for building user interfaces.
 React uses JSX to describe what the UI should look like.
 It operates with a virtual DOM.
 > Install React
 >
 > ```bash
 > yarn add react react-dom prop-types
 > ```

 ### Components
 React components are independent, reusable pieces of code that allow you to create UI.
 #### Class components
 Extends React.Component(or React.PureComponent) class.
 Operate with a state and props.